MounirAitHamou/CSI4130_Project/PeerReview.md

 ### First Suggested Improvement

-A key improvement for this project is optimizing terrain height queries by replacing repeated procedural evaluations with **heightfield sampling**.
+A key improvement for this project is optimizing terrain height queries by replacing repeated procedural evaluations with heightfield sampling.

 Currently, `getTerrainHeight(x, z)` is called at runtime (e.g., every frame for player movement and during object placement), which involves expensive Perlin fBM computations.
 Since the terrain is static after initialization, these repeated calculations introduce unnecessary CPU overhead.

-This can be improved by caching the terrain heights after mesh generation and introducing a `sampleTerrainHeight` function that performs fast **bilinear interpolation** over the precomputed heightfield.
+This can be improved by caching the terrain heights after mesh generation and introducing a `sampleTerrainHeight` function that performs fast bilinear interpolation over the precomputed heightfield.

 After the terrain mesh is generated, this can be added: (Line 541)